arbuzworks/mule-core-transports-documentation/oracledb/doc/sample.md

 *    Stop Mule server.

-### Step 11: Create flows for rest of actions (Update, Delete, Find by ID)
+### Step 11: Create flows for the rest actions (Update, Delete, Find by ID)

 *   In the same way as we created **createItem flow** you have to create **updateItem flow**, **deleteItem flow** and **findById flow**.
 You have to use **updateItem**, **deleteItem** and **findById** query keys to Update, Delete and Find by ID actions in the flows.

 ![Create rest flows](images/step11-1.png)

 ### Step 12: Test updateItem, deleteItem and findById flows

 *    Run the project.
 *    Test each flow: